ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

 In 2025, we will run our first cohort of Champions with a fully Spanish-language curriculum, under the [support of our new Latin America focus program, funded by CZI](/blog/2024/10/10/czi-latam-grant/).
-We are also excited to be working on new models and partnerships for the Champions to make the program more sustainable and self-supporting, and to be following up with our first Champions to better understand our long-term impact.
+We are also excited to be working on new models and partnerships for the Champions Program to make it more sustainable and self-supporting, and to be follow up with our first cohort of Champions (2022-2023) to better understand the long-term impacts of this program.

 ## Community Engagement